Please support our work with a fiscal year-end gift. Thank you!

 Required Financial Aid Forms:

-Hebrew College 2024-2025 Application for Financial Aid: To be completed by prospective, new, AND returning students (both U.S. and international) each year if you are requesting any kind of aid, including fellowships, scholarships, and/or need-based assistance.
+Hebrew College Application for Financial Aid: To be completed by prospective, new, AND returning students (both U.S. and international) each year if you are requesting any kind of aid, including fellowships, scholarships, and/or need-based grants.

-Those students wishing to ONLY apply for fellowships and other merit-based funds (i.e., not loans) should complete the Hebrew College Financial Aid Application and note on the form that you do not wish to be considered for need-based or federal aid.
+If you ONLY want to apply for fellowships and other merit-based awards (i.e., not federal student loans), you should complete the Hebrew College Application for Financial Aid and note on the form that you do not wish to be considered for need-based or federal aid.

 If this is the case, you do not need to complete the FAFSA Application, Federal Loan Request Form, Master Promissory Note, or Entrance Counseling below.

-The following three steps can ONLY be completed by U.S. citizens and should NOT be filled out by anyone who does not need a federal loan:
+The following three steps can ONLY be completed by U.S. citizens, permanent residents of the U.S., or eligible noncitizens, and should NOT be filled out by anyone who does not need a federal loan:

 1. FAFSA: The Free Application for Federal Student Aid (FAFSA) identifies what you/your family can contribute to your tuition and is a critical tool for Hebrew College to determine whether you qualify for need-based fellowships, scholarships, and government loans, and for how much you can qualify.
 We cannot process aid requests without it.